particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 Please see the link above and questions below for more details.

-## What Is A Block?
+## What is a block?

 A **block** is a bundle of an additional 720k Data Operations and support for an additional 100 devices.
 A block is further inclusive to 540 MB of cellular data for cellular devices.

-## What Is a Data Operation And How Can I Keep Track Of My Consumption?
+## What is a data operation and how can I keep track of my consumption?

 Each Particle Publish, Subscribe, Function, or Variable consumes one Data Operation regardless of size (currently limited to 622 bytes per operation).
 In the Console, the user-initiated Ping and Signal buttons are metered as well.